matthewfl/openfst-wrapper/README.md

-# OpenFST wrapper that supports custom semirings
+# OpenFST wrapper that supports custom semirings and iPython notebooks

 Documentation in `mfst/__init__.py`
 Example in `t.py`